Nishu219/RustyKnight/README.md

 - **Late Move Reductions (LMR):** Reduces search depth for less promising moves.
 - **Null Move Pruning:** Searches positions where the side to move passes (makes a "null" move) to detect threats.
 - **Internal Iterative Deepening (IID):** Used to find a good move when hash move is unavailable.
-- **Singular Extensions:** Extends the search depth of a move that is significantly better than its alternatives, identified through a verification search with a reduced margin.
-Helps focus the search on critical lines.
 ---

 ## Features